Verifying with Face ID…

 We treat safety reports as priority queue.
 Most get a first human response inside a working day; genuine emergencies (self-harm, threats) are escalated immediately and, where appropriate, referred to the relevant authorities.

 Still uncertain about something?
-Open a support ticket or email hello@joinrarekind.co.uk.
+Get in touch or email hello@joinrarekind.co.uk.
 We'd rather spend ten minutes answering a "is this normal?" question than pick up the pieces of a scam afterwards.